 Making your Selection

 These buying factors should help you narrow down your choices.
-I consider them in my recommendations below, but if none of these options is suitable at least you’ll have some useful information for choosing a good pair.
+I consider them in my recommendations above, but if none of these options is suitable at least you’ll have some useful information for choosing a good pair.

 I hope this guide has given you some useful information on choosing the best total silence earplugs for your needs.
 If not, I hope you’ll at least remember some of the amusing names companies chose for their products!